george-mountain/fastapi-react-auth-llm-system-/README.md

 ### Usage

-The service will be available at `http://localhost:8000/docs`.
+The api services will be available at `http://localhost:8080/docs`.

 The frontend service will be available at `http://localhost:3001/`.